bdo311/metagene-maker/README.md

   -h, --help      |  show this help message and exit -l binLength    |  Bases per window when processing bedgraph.
 Default is 2,000,000.
   -p processors   |  Number of cores to use.
 Default is 4.
+  --sample        |  Run subsampling to make metagenes more robust.

 Dependencies
 --------